-Altis v4 with firmware version 1.5 (or later approved versions).
+Altis v4 and Altis v4+ firnware 2.0 (or later approved versions.)

 The Altis v4 uses an inbuilt display to show current device settings and launch height.
 During competition, the user must have appropriate facilities available to make any launch height adjustments as may be required at the discretion of the CD.

-Manufacturer - Winged Shadow
+3.4 Manufacturer - Winged Shadow